-Amongst other things I've taught at RMIT University in Melbourne.
+Amongst other things I've taught journalism at La Trobe University and RMIT in Melbourne, and at UTS in Sydney.
 I was instrumental in helping establish Blue Ear during 1998 and 1999; Ethan Casey and I tried a whole range of strategies that pre-dated Ohmynews in what was possibly the first example of distributed journalism on the web.
-It was exhilerating and exhausting and it didn't pay a cent.
+It was exhilarating and exhausting and it didn't pay a cent.
 Given the same circumstances I'd do it all over again.

 After freelancing, teaching and spending most of my twenties as a semi-professional musician I moved into academia, and from there to the world of business journalism.
 I spent a few years as the online editor of a number of finance and business web sites for Fairfax Business Media before moving to The Age.

 From 2001 to 2005 I worked at The Age in Melbourne where I was variously editor of theage.com.au and deputy editor of sections at the newspaper.
 From there I moved to Sydney as editor-in-chief of NEWS.com.au, and then on to Brisbane as General Manager of APN Online.